issacquantum/InfiniteUniverse/docs/SCIENCE_ARCHITECTURE.md

 Publishing keeps the existing workflow: commit verified sources and generated documents on `main`, then fast-forward GitHub `main` and `gh-pages` to the same commit.
 No force push is needed.

-## Source review
+## Scientific sources

-New contextual links point to the original Shor, Grover, Kohn-Sham, and Jarzynski works; the probability topic links Bayes and Neyman-Pearson.
+Contextual links point to the original Shor, Grover, Kohn-Sham, and Jarzynski works; the probability topic links Bayes and Neyman-Pearson.
 Newton’s original text is linked through Oxford’s Newton Project, Maxwell through the Smithsonian, and Kolmogorov through the University of St Andrews.
-Existing Navier-Stokes primary-paper links and collaboration references remain in place.
-Added URLs were checked on 16 September 2026; the Royal Society endpoint for the Neyman-Pearson DOI blocks automated retrieval with HTTP 403, while the DOI and bibliographic identity are independently indexed.
+The Navier-Stokes section includes primary papers and collaboration references.
+Some publishers block automated requests, so an HTTP 403 response alone does not establish that a reference is unavailable to readers.